Trauma, Memory, and the Story of Canada

 Punjabi Market | UBC Asian Centre | SFU Woodward’s

-These artists will create art that are site- and context-specific.
-Vikky Alexander, Sonny Assu, Hyung-Min Yoon and Umesh Maddanahalli Shivanna will create work on locations in the Punjabi Market.
-Sameer Farooq will show his work in a space at the Asian Centre at UBC and Jason Baerg’s work will be displayed on digital screens on various locations across Vancouver.
+These artists created art that were site- and context-specific.
+Vikky Alexander, Sonny Assu, Hyung-Min Yoon and Umesh Maddanahalli Shivanna created work on locations in the Punjabi Market.
+Sameer Farooq showcased his work in a space at the Asian Centre at UBC and Jason Baerg’s work was be displayed on digital screens at SFU Woodword's Atrium in Downtown Vancouver.

 – Raghavendra Rao K.V.